maxsitt/insect-detect-docs/docs/software/pisetup.md

 ## PiJuice Zero configuration

 In the next steps, we will configure the PiJuice Zero for efficient power management and wake-up control.
+If you want to try the system without the PiJuice Zero connected to the Raspberry Pi, you can skip this and the following step and directly continue with the [OAK-1 configuration](#oak-1-configuration).

 To begin, we will have to install the PiJuice package and its dependencies by running the following in the SSH Terminal:

 ``` bash
 sudo apt-get install pijuice-base